Geodan/i3dm.export/README.md

 # i3dm.export

-Console tool for exporting Instanced 3D Models (i3dm's), i3dm composites (cmpt) and tileset.json from PostGIS table.
+Console tool for exporting Instanced 3D Models (i3dm's or glb), i3dm composites (cmpt) and tileset.json from PostGIS table.

 The input table contains instance information like location (epsg:4326), binary glTF model (glb), scale, rotation and instance attributes.

 The 3D tiles created by this tool are tested in Cesium JS.

 MapBox GL JS (using https://github.com/Geodan/mapbox-3dtiles) is NOT supported at the moment.